 The overcrowding at Magic Kingdom area resorts, especially the Grand Floridian and Polynesian, has been building for years.
 Disney has heard a growing number of complaints from paying overnight guests about noise, packed lobbies, long waits for the monorail and boats, and non-resort guests treating the hotels like a free extension of the theme parks: riding the monorail and boats, eating at the quick-service counters, watching fireworks from the beach, and generally overwhelming common spaces without ever paying for a room.

-Add in the rise of social media “hacks” encouraging non-resort guests to treat Disney hotels as free attractions, plus a growing local remote-work population in Central Florida who use the resorts as a change of scenery, and it is easy to see why Disney decided enough was enough.
+Add in the rise of social media “hacks” encouraging non-resort guests to treat Disney hotels as free attractions, and Disney has a real problem on its hands.

 No More Giant Gingerbread House at the Grand Floridian